Jaime de Montesa: Prosecution

 On October 17, 1485, a month after the assassination of the inquisitor Pedro Arbués, Jaime de Montesa was accused of having been one of the conspirators by a man who frequented a maid in his residence, and he was arrested, being disqualified from the exercise of office.
 The court of the Inquisition questioned him two days later, and although he denied any guilt related to the act, he was confined in a prison cell where he remained for 22 months, awaiting trial.

 He was interrogated for the second time on August 10, 1487, on which occasion he was subjected to the system of torture known as garrucha.
 Because of this he confessed, perhaps falsely, to having participated in instigating and planning the inquisitor's murder, and to having offered 600 gold florins to whoever murdered him.

 He was tried and convicted on charges that had nothing to do with the reason for which he was imprisoned, these being those of following the Mosaic Law, attending Jewish weddings, eating their own food, being a Judaizer and having practiced Jewish ceremonies after converting to Christianity.

 Sentence

 Found guilty of the charges that were imputed to him, he was sentenced to death for the lateness of his confession.

-Jaime de Montesa, as a septuagenarian, was beheaded in Zaragoza's Market Square on August 20, 1487, the same day that his aunt, Leonor de Montesa, was burned in one of the stakes of this square for having performed Jewish ceremonies and for having fasted for fifty years on the Jewish holiday of Yom Kippur.
+Jaime de Montesa, as a septuagenarian, was beheaded in Zaragoza's Market Square on August 20, 1487, the same day that his daughter, Leonor de Montesa, was burned in one of the stakes of this square for having performed Jewish ceremonies and for having fasted for fifty years on the Jewish holiday of Yom Kippur.